Oktosha/42-submit-action/README.md

 # 42-submit-action
-A github action that submits specified part of the repo to intra.42.fr
+A github action that submits specified part of the repo to intra.42.fr.
+The author and the email are deduced from the latest commit.

 # 🛑 Warning!
 Work in progress! 🛑